Kuria-byte/MongoDB/README.md

 ## Alternative
 ### Download Robo 3T
-is a GUI and IDE for developers and data engineers who work with MongoDB.
+This is a GUI and IDE for developers and data engineers who work with MongoDB.
 Data management features such as in-place editing and easy database connections(In this case I used Robo 3T for convinience and simplicity)

 ## Step 2
 -Now we are all set up.Two more things to do to initialize our project.